v-zhuravlev/zbx_template_pack/README.md

 ## How to use this template pack
 Just import the required template into your Zabbix 3.2+.
 Some templates might have dependencies.
-Check `deps` directory then.
+Check `module` directory then.
 Currently `net` template is ready to be tested.
 See [`out/net/README.md`](https://github.com/v-zhuravlev/zbx_template_pack/tree/master/out/net) for all its items and triggers.

 ### `net` Devices List